Fame

 By Gene Aronowitz

-Judi and I were separated and I was not living in our house.
+Judi and I were separated, and I was not living in our house.
 However, she needed to be away to attend an educational program.
-While I was staying at the house, my daughter Lisa asked if a few students from the New York City High School of Music and Art could stay over one night because they were giving a performance near the house at her upper Westchester County high school.
-On the night of the performance, Lisa called and said that some of the parents had backed out and would it be possible for us to host more than the few I expected.
+While I was staying at the house, my daughter, Lisa, asked if a few students from the New York City High School of Music and Art could stay overnight because they were giving a performance near the house at her Westchester County high school.
+On the night of the performance, Lisa called and said that some of the parents had backed out, and would it be possible for us to host more than the few I expected?
 I agreed.

 I hid my car keys and remember hiding some other items, a shameful but understandable reaction to having New York City kids spend the night in our suburban home.